blipinsk/RecyclerViewHeader/README.md

 You need to bare in mind that the library is created to be used with relatively simple headers.

 E.g. if your header uses a complex layout (with multiple scrolls and focusable elements) or a complicated `Touch` management system I advice you not to use `RecyclerViewHeader`, but a proper `RecyclerView` `Adapter` that incorporates inflating multiple types of views.
-There are other libraries on github (for example [HeaderRecyclerView by Karumi][1]) that might seem a bit more complicated to use, but is implementing mentioned approach and will fit your needs better.
+There are other libraries on github (for example [HeaderRecyclerView by Karumi][1]) that might seem a bit more complicated to use, but are implementing mentioned approach and will fit your needs better.

 Usage
 =====